 Fix driveway cracks

 In cold climates, water seeps in and destroys the asphalt when it expands during freezing.
-If you plan to topcoat your driveway, you’ll need to fix the cracks first.
+If you plan to topcoat your driveway, you’ll need to fix the cracks first and do asphalt repair later.

 You can buy squeeze bottle and caulk tube–style crack filler products from any home center.
 They’re quick and easy to apply, but they shrink and crack and don’t last very long.
 However, there’s another way to fill asphalt cracks: with melt-in filler that doesn’t shrink—the same type used by highway crews.
 The melt-in material and trowelable cover mix cost about $100 for a typical driveway.